Isiaha Mike: College career

 Mike played for Duquesne in his freshman season.
 He averaged 11.3 points and 5.8 rebounds per game and was named to the Atlantic 10 All-Rookie Team.
 After the season, he was granted a release from the program following the departure of head coach Jim Ferry.
 Mike transferred to SMU during his official visit, turning down an offer from Oregon.
 He sat out one season due to National Collegiate Athletic Association transfer rules and was a member of the scout team during practice.
 At first, Mike was frustrated with his role, arguing with the coaching staff, but matured with the help of his teammate Jarrey Foster.
 On January 30, 2019, he scored a career-high 25 points and grabbed seven rebounds in an 85–83 loss to Wichita State.
 Mike finished the season averaging 11.7 points, 5.4 rebounds, 1.7 assists and 1.1 blocks per game.
 As a junior, Mike matched his career-high of 25 points, all of which came after the first half, and grabbed 12 rebounds in an 87–85 double overtime loss to Georgia on December 20.
 In his junior season, he averaged 14 points, 6.3 rebounds, 1.8 assists and 1.4 steals per game and was named to the Third Team All-American Athletic Conference.
 Mike announced that he would remain in the 2020 NBA draft and forgo his senior season.

 Professional career

+Niners Chemnitz (2020–2022)

 On August 31, 2020, Mike signed his first professional contract with Niners Chemnitz of the German Basketball Bundesliga.
 He averaged 10.5 points and 5.2 rebounds per game.
 On July 3, 2021, Mike re-signed with the team.

+Scarborough Shooting Stars (2022–2023)

 On May 29, 2022, Mike signed with the Scarborough Shooting Stars of the CEBL.

+JL Bourg (2022–2024)

 On June 30, 2022, Mike signed with JL Bourg of the French LNB Pro A.

+Partizan (2024–2025)

+On August 20, 2024, Mike signed with Partizan Mozzart Bet of the ABA League, Basketball League of Serbia (KLS) and the EuroLeague.
+During the 2024–25 season, Partizan managed to lift the record eighth ABA League championship, and the Serbian League championship, the first one after 11 seasons.

+Bayern Munich (2025–present)

+On August 25, Mike signed with Bayern Munich of the German Basketball Bundesliga (BBL) and the EuroLeague until 2027.